rfeinberg3/ecomAssistant/Database/README.md

 ```
 - Copy and paste the contents of `./bin/create-tables.sql` into the command-line to initialize the table.
 - Now run `./bin/asos_data_to_db.py` to add the Fashion dataset to the db.
+    - Note how variables are setup in the compose db service and the psycopg2.connect() method within `asos_data_to_db.py` respectively.
+It's crucial they are both setup this way to work properly.

 ## Developer Note: